Martchus/tagparser/README.md

 However, it is also possible to force rewriting the entire file.

-Taking advantage of padding is currently not supported when dealing with Ogg streams.
+Taking advantage of padding is currently not supported when dealing with Ogg streams (it is supported when dealing with raw FLAC streams).

 ## Additional features
 The library can also display technical information such as the ID, format, language, bitrate,